cjprybol/Mycelia/README.md

   - nodes <-> kmers
 - which datasets are a given kmer present in?
 - export and import with GFA
-- condense and expand between simplified and kmer graphs
+- condense kmer graphs to simplified graphs
 - visualization
   - with Bandage (works automatically with GFA)
-  - cytoscape (needs to be built out)
+  - with Neo4J visualization library